.: Pork Sword Chassis is the chassis only. FARend (Forward Accessory Rod), brace or stock, and other accessories sold separately

 - Hunting-related restrictions on loaded rifles in vehicles do not apply to handguns

-- Enjoy additional hunting season dates in some states
+- Enjoy additional and/or extended hunting season dates in some states

 - Simplified ownership and legality in restrictive states and localities compared to semi-auto rifles or handguns